CVUUS Library Book and Materials Selection Policy

 This materials selection policy helps guide CVUUS library and information resource collection development by describing:

 This policy will also apply to the CVUUS book table, and to any other book-selling activity (e.g., book fair) conducted by Champlain Valley Unitarian Universalist Society’s Library team in support of CVUUS Library and the mission of the Society.
-The policy can also help guide CVUUS curriculum collection development and web site links to recommended media.
+The policy could also help guide materials selection for other CVUUS programs as well as linkage to other websites.

 Policy Statement

-• Foster active understanding of Unitarian Universalist principles and purposes.
+- Foster active understanding of Unitarian Universalist principles, purposes, and values.

-• Reflect the diverse theological viewpoints within Unitarian Universalism.
+- Reflect the diverse theological views within Unitarian Universalism.

-• Support and enrich CVUUS’s religious exploration programs for children and adults through materials that directly or by example reflect UU principles and purposes.
+- Support and enrich CVUUS’s religious exploration programs for children and adults through materials that directly or by example reflect UU principles, purposes, and values.

-• Help people understand and cope with significant personal questions and issues from a Unitarian Universalist perspective: human sexuality, gender identity and roles, marriage and family life, separation, divorce, depression, substance abuse, illness, aging, death, dying, and grieving.
+- Help members and friends understand and cope with significant personal questions and issues from a Unitarian Universalist perspective, among them human sexuality, gender identity and roles, marriage, family life, separation, divorce, depression, substance abuse, illness, aging, death, dying, and grieving.

 In addition, the Library Ministry helps the CVUUS community: